oezdfer/gRPCPlayground/README.md

 ```

-## gRPC Server
+## Single gRPC Server

-The gRPC server runs with a threadpool with 10 workers.
+The single gRPC server runs with a threadpool with *10* workers.

 The gRPC server receives the sent orders by the gRPC clients and replies with a Boolean that the order is received.